Lianga2000/IntermediateNC/Readme.md

 ![Experimental Results](images/fig.png)

-**Figure 1**: *Intermediate NCC separability of CONV-L-400 trained on CIFAR10.*
-Each curve represents a different layer within the network.
-Results show how NCC train accuracy evolves through the layers for networks with 3, 5, 8, 12, 16, and 20 layers.
+Figure 1: Intermediate NCC separability of CONV-L-400 (L hidden layers with a width of 400) trained on CIFAR10.
+The results show how NCC train accuracy evolves across the layers for networks with 3, 5, 8, 12, 16, and 20 layers.

 ### How to Reproduce Results